THE BEST LAS VEGAS PROPERTIES

 P

-cover the scheduled monthly principal and interest payment on a mortgage loan.
+to cover the scheduled monthly principal and interest payment on a mortgage

 Payment (P&I) - Your monthly mortgage payment,